OElhwry/OElhwry/README.md

 ### About me

-🎓 Computer Science grad from Queen Mary, University of London
+- Computer Science grad from Queen Mary, University of London
-💼 Open to junior to mid level frontend and full stack roles (London or remote)
+- Open to junior to mid level frontend and full stack roles (London or remote)
-🛠️ Currently shipping **PeerFit v2**, a social sports platform on Next.js 15 + Supabase
+- Currently shipping **PeerFit v2**, a social sports platform on Next.js 15 + Supabase
-☕ Runs on tea, late night refactors, and the one line bug fix that always turns into a full rewrite
+- Runs on tea, ambitious side projects, and bugs that somehow become feature ideas

 ---